aknuds1/befaco-spring-reverb/muzhack/instructions.md

 ### SPACERS
 Place the two spacers on the holes using his the male side and facing to the resistor's side of the PCB.
 Then fix with the two 3mm nuts.

-### Front pannel components mounting tips
+### Front panel components mounting tips
 Now we will proceed to mount Jacks, potentiometers, switches and LEDs.
 This part of assembly is CRITICAL.
-Please be gentle and read carefully the instructions.
+Please be gentle and carefully read the instructions.
 These components must NEVER be soldered until they are placed and/or totally screwed to the front panel.
-This is so because of two reasons:
+This is for two reasons:

 * The height of panel components is not exactly the same.
 Because of this, if not screwed properly before soldering, they will not stay properly seated to the panel.
 This might cause mechanical torsions, reducing their life expectancy and in worst cases they will break.
 * The second reason is that it is very difficult to hit the holes if panel is not positioned before soldering.
 In LEDs case they are almost impossible to place to the exact height without reference of the front panel.